 Singapore Visa Cost for US Citizens

-If you are an American visiting Singapore on vacation, you don’t need to make an application for any type of travel authorisation so long as your stay is for less than 90 days.
+If you are an American visiting Singapore on vacation, you don’t need to make an application for a visa so long as your stay is for less than 90 days.

 This means that there is no fee to pay.
-However, if you choose to bypass the queues on arrival with the SG Arrival Card, you need to pay a fee to Byevisa for processing your documents.
+However, if you choose to apply for the SG Arrival Card with Byevisa, you need to pay a fee for us to process your documents.

 Singapore Visa on Arrival For US Citizens